Billy-dev100/-bretacademy/content/_index.md

 * Putting it all together with a Trading Plan
 * Learning the ‘ready-to-use’ MT4 indicator to identify trade setups.

-**Question:** Remarkably interesting and exciting - how does one enrol and get started?
+**How does one enrol and get started?**

-**Answer:** Go to www.bretcrown.com/institute-of-learning.
+Go to www.bretcrownacademy.com

 ***